-As at December 31, 2019, 21,106,117 common shares were issued (2018 - 21,110,693).
+As at December 31, 2020, 21,326,350 common shares were issued (2019 - 21,106,117).

-(i) On March 28, 2011, in preparation of its initial public offering ("IPO"), the Company entered into loan and share pledge agreements with certain employees and officers ("Exercise Persons") in order to reduce the amount of the Company's outstanding option pool.
+On March 28, 2011, in preparation of its initial public offering ("IPO"), the Company entered into loan and share pledge agreements with certain employees and officers ("Exercise Persons") in order to reduce the amount of the Company's outstanding option pool.
 The participating employees were issued an interest-free share purchase loan to exercise all of their granted and outstanding options as at March 28, 2011, which were originally scheduled to vest on or prior to December 31, 2011.
 The Company provided \$3,745 in share purchase loans to facilitate the issuance of 970,898 common shares as a result of the acceleration involving the exercise of the applicable employee stock options.
 On May 2, 2011, as part of the March 28, 2011 loan and share pledge agreements, the Company provided an additional \$97 in share purchase loans to facilitate the issuance of 28,123 common shares as a result of the acceleration involving the exercise of the applicable employee stock options.